yuanzhibang-tool/TTQM-Docs/en/terms-of-service-privacy-policy/privacy-policy.md

 ---

-`TTQM` (and "we", "our" or "this app" mentioned below) is a product provided by the main company Beijing Dave Health Technology Co., Ltd.
+`TTQM` (and "we", "our" or "this app" mentioned below) is a product provided by the main company David Health Co.,Ltd.

 Products: Services and products offered by `TTQM`.

-If you decide to use the services provided by our products, this agreement is used to inform us how to collect, use and disclose user privacy.
+If you decide to use our services and products, this agreement is used to inform us how to collect, use and disclose user privacy.

-If you choose to use our services, you agree to the collection and use of information related to this policy.
-The personal information we collect is used to provide and improve the service.
+If you choose to use our services and products, it means that you agree to the collection and use of information related to this policy.
+The personal information we collect is used to provide and improve our services and products.
 We will not use or share your information with anyone except as described in this Privacy Policy.

-Unless otherwise specified in this Privacy Policy, the terms used in this Privacy Policy have the same meanings as our Service Agreement, which can be accessed in this APP.
+Unless otherwise specified in this Privacy Policy, the terms used in this Privacy Policy have the same meanings as our Terms of Service, the two files can be accessed in this site.

 ### 1. Collect information